mendersoftware/mender-docs/02.Artifacts/02.Integrating-with-U-Boot/docs.md

 This enables the Mender U-Boot boot code.

-However, the are so many ways to boot different devices, that there is no way is integration can be fully automatic.
-Therefore Mender provides special integration points for your existing boot code to hook into, so that Mender can be a part of the normal boot process.
+However, the are so many ways to boot different devices, that there is no way this integration can be fully automatic.
+Therefore Mender provides special integration points for your existing boot code to hook into so that Mender can be a part of the normal boot process.
 These integration points, along with certain required U-Boot features and configuration options, allow Mender to do safe, automatic updates of the device, with rollback support.